vhouchouas/membership-scripts/files/google/README.md

    (click on _Enable the directory API_)
 2. Download the `credientials.json` that are generated after this and save them at the root of this folder
+3. Install the dependencies by running scripts/installDependencies.sh
-3. Generate the token by running `php generate_token.php`
+4. Generate the token by running `php generate_token.php`